DataDog/dd-trace-dotnet/docs/Datadog.Trace/README.md

 From version 2.0, call-site automatic instrumentation has been removed and replaced with call-target instrumentation.
 This has been the default mode [since version 1.28.0](https://github.com/DataDog/dd-trace-dotnet/releases/tag/v1.28.0).
 Call-target instrumentation provides performance improvements over call-site instrumentation, but we no longer support instrumenting some custom implementations of `DbCommand`.
 If you find spans are missing from your traces after upgrading, please raise an issue on GitHub, or contact [support](https://docs.datadoghq.com/help).

-### Integrations.json has been removed
+### DD_INTEGRATIONS environment variable no longer needed

-The _integrations.json_ file is no required for instrumentation.
+The `integrations.json` file is no longer required for instrumentation.
 You can remove references to this file, for example by deleting the `DD_INTEGRATIONS` environment variable.

 ## Get in touch